-SHS has determined that no student can be paid as an employee for any practicum rotations, including their internship, since this represents a conflict of interest.
+The UNM Department of Speech and Hearing Sciences has determined that no student can be paid as an employee for any practicum rotations, including their internship, since this represents a conflict of interest.
 Stipends for training purposes are allowed during any practicum rotations.